Alvino Rey: Career

 The band did not record in 1943 due to the musicians' strike.
 The band broke up, and Rey found work at Lockheed as a mechanic.
 In 1944, he enlisted in the U.S. Navy, where he worked on radar systems and directed a band.
-After his service, he formed an orchestra that had fifteen horns and recorded a cover version of "Cement Mixer" by Slim Gaillard that became a hit.
+After his service, he formed an orchestra that had 15 horns and recorded a cover version of "Cement Mixer" by Slim Gaillard that became a hit.
 During the 1950s, he played steel guitar in small groups, often with Buddy Cole, his brother-in-law.

 Beginning about 1957, Rey produced many of the George Greeley piano recordings for Warner Bros.
 Records.

 During the 1960s, he was music director for The King Family Show with the King Sisters.
-Rey made frequent appearances on the show performing "The Alvino Rey Talking Guitar" which was in fact a pedal steel.
+Rey made frequent appearances on the show performing "the Alvino Rey Talking Guitar", which was in fact a pedal steel.
 He also played steel guitar in recording sessions with Jack Costanzo, George Cates, Esquivel, and the studio group the Surfmen.
 These musicians were associated with the short-lived genre exotica, which combined Hawaiian music, Latin music, lounge jazz, and unconventional instruments from Burma and Indonesia.
 In 1978, he was inducted into the Steel Guitar Hall of Fame.

 In the early 1990s, Rey moved with his wife Luise to her native Utah.
-In Salt Lake City, he formed a jazz quartet which played in local clubs, sometimes with Luise sitting in.
+In Salt Lake City, he formed a jazz quartet who played in local clubs, sometimes with Luise sitting in.
 He retired from performing in 1994.
 Luise died in 1997 after 60 years of marriage.
 In 2004, after breaking his hip and suffering complications including pneumonia and congestive heart failure, Rey died at the age of 95 at a rehabilitation center.

 Pioneer of electrified instruments

 Rey amplified his banjo in the 1920s.
 In 1935, Gibson hired him to develop a prototype pickup with engineers at the Lyon & Healy company in Chicago, based on the one he developed for his banjo.
-The result was used for Gibson's first electric guitar ES-150.
-The prototype is kept in the Experience Music Project museum in Seattle.
+The result was used for Gibson's first electric guitar, the ES-150.
+The prototype is kept in the Museum of Pop Culture in Seattle.

 In 1939, Rey invented an early version of a "talk box" device that modified the sound of his electric steel guitar to sound like words.
 For performances of his big band, he created an animated mechanical character he named "Stringy", shaped like a guitar, that "sang" the altered guitar sounds.
 A later commercial version of the talk box, using a different technology developed by Bob Heil, was made famous by guitarist Peter Frampton.

 Around 1959 to 1960, Rey collaborated with composer Euel Box of PAMS Productions of Dallas to bring his distinctive pedal steel guitar sounds to radio jingles.
-This jingle package was part of the new Top Forty radio format and was heard on such innovative radio stations as K-BOX in Dallas and W-FUN Miami.
-Rey is also credited with inspiring the later, ground-breaking "Sonosational" PAMS Jingles Series 18 in 1961 which featured the talking or singing instrument effects of Rey's "sonovox".
+This jingle package was part of the new top-40 radio format and was heard on such innovative radio stations as KBOX in Dallas and WFUN Miami.
+Rey is also credited with inspiring the later, ground-breaking "Sonosational" PAMS Jingles Series 18 in 1961, which featured the talking or singing instrument effects of Rey's "sonovox".